Sifat-samii/Sifat-samii/README.md

 ---

 ## 💫 About Me
-- Leading end-to-end product development with a focus on scalable, AI-driven systems
+- End-to-end product development with a focus on scalable, AI-driven systems
 - Open to collaboration on SaaS, AI products, and creative tech
 - Skilled in rapid product building using vibe coding and advanced prompt engineering
 - Currently learning system architecture, DevOps, and applied AI